 We can reduce the ground losses in a mobile installation by increasing the mounting height of the antenna.
 Two things happen when you do.
-First, the resonant frequency increases, due in part to a reduction in the capacitive coupling between the antenna, and the surface under the vehicle.
+First, the resonant frequency decreases, due in part to a reduction in the capacitive coupling between the antenna, and the surface under the vehicle.
 The ground losses decrease, as does the input impedance, basically for the same reason.
 The reduction in ground losses effectively increases the antenna's efficiency—a worthy endeavor!
 Incidentally, this is why good installations require antenna matching networks (antenna input impedance less than feed line impedance), and poor ones typically do not.

 The another common myth is the level of distortion in the radiation pattern caused by the body of the vehicle.
 Yes, the pattern is distorted, but not nearly to the level most folks believe.
 Regardless of the aforementioned shortcomings of modeling software, they're fairly accurate in modeling the radiation pattern.
 In fact, they fairly mimic empirical testing.
 That is, if folks are willing to go through the necessary 200+ machinations to describe the vehicle's superstructure to assure even a modicum of accuracy.
 If you do the tedium, you'll discover the differences are seldom more than about 3 dB.
 However, the difference may be somewhat greater when modeling antennas mounted low on the back of vans and SUVs.
 I might add, if the modeled (or real world) measurements exceeds ≈6 dB, then a higher, less lossy mounting location and/or style is in order.

 There is a related myth which needs to be dispelled.
 That is, that ground conductivity in areas near the ocean account for increased propagation and signal strength, and even lower angles of radiation.
-The truth is, the affect is largely a result of a clear horizon unencumbered by structures, and flora, albeit with a slight decrease in ground losses.
+The truth is, the affect is largely a result of a clear horizon unencumbered by structures, and flora, albeit with a slight decrease in near field ground losses.
 Again, localized ground losses have no measurable affect on the radiation angle or (the) far-field pattern!

 As mentioned above, when an antenna is mounted low to the surface the vehicle rests on (trailer hitch mount for example), a goodly amount of the return current is forced to flow through the lossy surface under the vehicle.
 If we mount the antenna higher on the vehicle, and place as much metal mass (directly) under it as we can, more of the return current flows in the body of the vehicle.
 This reduces, but does not eliminate ground losses.
 Higher mounting typically results in a 3 dB to 5 dB increase in field strength; an obvious worthy goal.